Hansel: A Chinese Few-Shot and Zero-Shot Entity Linking Benchmark: Hansel Dataset

-\textbf{Coarse Types.} We define in \autoref{tab:coarse_types} five orthogonal categories: person (PER), location (LOC), organization (ORG), event (EVENT), and others (OTHER).
-Note that our location type effectively combines GPE, LOC and FAC types as defined in ACE \cite{doddington2004automatic} and TAC-KBP2016 \cite{ji2016overview} in order to better fit Wikidata typing guideline \footnote{We refer to \url{https://www.wikidata.org/wiki/Wikidata:WikiProject_Infoboxes} when choosing appropriate entities for corresponding types.}.
-We use the same PER definition as TAC-KBP2016, and add an EVENT type.
+We define five categories with the above feature in~\autoref{tab:coarse_types}: person (PER), location (LOC), organization (ORG), event (EVENT), and others (OTHER).
+Note that our LOC combines GPE, LOC and FAC types as defined in ACE \cite{doddington2004automatic} to better fit Wikidata typing guideline\footnote{We refer to \url{https://www.wikidata.org/wiki/Wikidata:WikiProject_Infoboxes} when choosing appropriate entities for corresponding types.}.

-\textbf{Fine Types.} We design an entity feature \emph{TopSnaks} as our fine typing system.
-TopSnaks are defined as top 10,000 property-value pairs, i.e. $(p, e_{2})$ tuples, sorted by entity frequency in KB \footnote{``SNAK'' is a Wikidata term referring to ``some notation about knowledge'' : \url{https://www.wikidata.org/wiki/Q86719099}.}.
-An example TopSnak is \emph{P31-Q5}, which means ``instance of human''.
-We verify that the TopSnaks generated on the 2018 Wikidata dump covers about 90\% of $E_{new}$, indicating good generalizability over time.
-Examples of TopSnaks are in \autoref{sec:appendix_topsnaks}.
+\textbf{Fine Types.} Our fine typing system \emph{TopSnaks} is defined as top 10,000 property-value pairs, i.e. $(p, e_{2})$ tuples, sorted by frequency in KB\footnote{``SNAK'' is a Wikidata term referring to ``some notation about knowledge'' : \url{https://www.wikidata.org/wiki/Q86719099}.}.
+As the 5 examples of Wikidata TopSnaks in \autoref{tab:5topsnaks} show, TopSnaks include diverse entity attributes such as types, gender, occupation, country and sport.
+We verify that the TopSnaks generated from the 2018 Wikidata dump covers about 90\% of $E_{new}$, indicating good generalization over emerging entities.